Skip to Content

 Begin with a backdrop of blue construction paper and airplanes drawn or cut and then glued.

-Get the young artists to design clouds with cotton balls, stretching them and then gluing them to the paper in various formations.
+Encourage the young artists to create clouds with cotton balls, stretching and gluing them to the paper in various formations.

-Songs, fingerplays, large motor games and other transportation movement activities for preschoolers are naturals to accompany this theme.
+Songs, fingerplays, gross motor games, and other transport-themed movement activities for preschoolers naturally complement this theme.

 Set up the start and finish lines.
 When you say, “green light,” the children move away from “start” in the method you have chosen (run, walk, crawl, etc.) toward the finish line.
 They must stop when you say, “red light.”

-If you want, you can also incorporate the yellow light as a signal for them to move more slowly.
-The child who reaches the finish line first is the winner.
+You can also include the yellow light as a signal for them to move more slowly.

 For practice with colours and words, you can also use coloured and labelled “traffic lights” made from paper plates that you hold up alone or along with your verbal directions.

-Check your own bookshelf, the local library and YouTube for a wealth of fiction and informational books and videos about all different kinds of transportation, from the most common to wildly unusual.
+Check your bookshelf, local library, and online for a wealth of fiction and non-fiction books and videos about various types of transport, from the common to the unusual.

 Read, view, retell and discuss.